reswitched/reswitched.github.io/_posts/2017-12-29-Development-Setup.md

 switch, it should run !

-You should probably set the `LIBTRANSISTOR_HOME` environment variable to your `libtransistor` folder, as this is how `make` will find where libtransistor is.
+You should probably set the `LIBTRANSISTOR_HOME` environment variable to your `libtransistor/dist` folder, as this is how `make` will find where libtransistor is.
 You can do that by writing `export LIBTRANSISTOR_HOME=/path/to/libtransistor/dist` in your shell's RC file (`~/.bashrc` for instance).